Losant/losant-mqtt-ruby/README.md

 *   retry_lost_connection
 If the client should retry lost connections - default is true.
-Errors on initial connect will still be raised, but if the connection is then subsequently lost and this flag is true, the client will try to automatically reconnect (except in the case of authentication errors, which will still be raised).
+Errors on initial connect will still be raised, but if a good connection is subsequently lost and this flag is true, the client will try to automatically reconnect and will not raise errors (except in the case of authentication errors, which will still be raised).
+When this flag is true, disconnection and reconnection can be monitored using the `:close` and `:reconnect` events.

 ###### Example